-The Canadian Centre for Policy Alternatives is an independent, non-partisan research institute concerned with issues of social, economic and environmental justice.
+The Canadian Centre for Policy Alternatives (CCPA) is an independent, non-partisan research institute concerned with issues of social, economic and environmental justice.
 Founded in 1980, the CCPA is one of Canada’s leading progressive voices in public policy debates.

 Original, hard-hitting research